slok/python-challenge/README.rst

 Description
 -----------
-This are the python scripts used for the python challenge
+These are the python scripts used for the python challenge

 Authors
 -------
-- iraide (Sharem) Diaz <iraide.diaz [at] gmail.com>
+- Iraide (Sharem) Diaz <iraide.diaz [at] gmail.com>
 - Xabier (Slok) Larrakoetxea <slok69 [at] gmail.com>

 License
 -------
-All the scripts are licensed with GPLv3 see `this <http://www.gnu.org/licenses/gpl-3.0-standalone.html>`_
+All the scripts are licensed with GPLv3, see `this <http://www.gnu.org/licenses/gpl-3.0-standalone.html>`_